-The organization and staffing of all Senate and House offices are governed by the Maine Revised Statutes (3 MRSA §168) and the Joint Rules, Senate and House rules and orders of each chamber.
-The Secretary of the Senate, the Assistant Secretary, the Clerk of the House and the Assistant Clerk are elected to their positions at the beginning of each legislature.
-The Secretary and Clerk have responsibility for the management of, supervision of, assignment of work in and overall direction of their respective offices, and they are accountable to the President of the Senate and the Speaker of the House, respectively, for the performance of their offices.
+The organization and staffing of all committees are governed by the Maine Revised Statutes (3 MRSA §168), the Legislative Council and the Joint Rules and the Senate and House rules of each legislature.
+The chairs of each joint standing committee are appointed to their positions by their respective presiding officers at the beginning of each legislature.
+Committee chairs, jointly, have responsibility for the daily management, supervision, assignment of work and overall direction of the committee clerks within their committee, consistent with these policies and guidelines, and they are accountable to the President of the Senate and the Speaker of the House, respectively for the performance of their committees and committee clerks.
+Committee clerks are subject to operational policies established by the presiding officers, the Legislative Council or the executive director.
+The Legislative Information Office (LIO) Manager is charged with coordinating, in consultation with the presiding officers and the executive director, the work of legislative committee clerks and for ensuring that committee clerks adhere to the personnel policies and guidelines and operational procedures established by the presiding officers or the Legislative Council.

-The Legislature has established organizational relationships among the Clerk and Secretary staff offices and between these offices and the presiding officers and the Legislative Council as depicted on the following organizational chart.
+The Legislature has established organizational relationships among the joint standing committees and the presiding officers and the Legislative Council staff as they relate to legislative committee clerks, as depicted on the following organizational chart.